• For details about Moxtek employment opportunities, please visit the Careers page

 UV-Vis-NIR Spectrophotometer Analyzer Comparison

-By admin · Optics PDFs · 27/03/14
+By Collin Hayward · Optics PDFs · 27/03/14

 The Moxtek® Proflux® UVD260 and UVD240 analyzers provide superior broadband performance in spectroscopy applications ranging from 240nm in the Deep UV up to 3.3μm in the mid-wavelength infrared.
 Moxtek Proflux designs utilize wafer-scale aluminum Nanowire® fabrication technology to produce the finest-pitch commercial wire-grid polarizers on the market.
 These deeply sub-wavelength optics offer the benefits of conserved space, an exceptionally wide field acceptance angle, minimal performance variation with wavelength, and none of the dramatic short-wavelength infrared disturbances present in Glan-Taylor and Glan-Thompson polarizers.